mhdatallah/fsd-ams-nodejs-boilerplate/readme.md

 The above command wil run the following:

 - Nginx reverse proxy service that routes the traffic to the intended services
 - Mock server, which you can talk to by calling `http://lcoalhost/mock`.
-Integration with the API is not yet complete, but it will give you a glimpse of how the mock server works.
 - SwaggerUI, which you can view in your browser by vising `http://localhost`

 Note: No need to worry about any ports.
 All is being handled by the reverse proxy.
 You just need to talk to `http://localhost` (more accurately, you need to talk to `localhost` on port 80, which is the http port).